 A lot of non-chemotherapy options, such as PARP inhibitors, are hitting prime-time right now.
-But the real hot ticket items are immunotherapy and vaccines, particularly in regards to our HPV-Related Cancers Moon Shot™.
+Other hot ticket items are immunotherapy and vaccines, particularly in regards to our HPV-Related Cancers Moon Shot™.
 Checkpoint inhibitors allow us to train the immune system to fight the cancer, rather than targeting the cancer directly.
 And the combination of those with vaccines is very exciting.

 Has there been any progress in treating low-grade serous ovarian cancer that doesn’t respond to chemo?

 Yes.
-Low-grade serous ovarian cancer has so many molecular abnormalities, it really lends itself to targeted therapies.
+Low-grade serous ovarian cancer has multiple molecular abnormalities, it really lends itself to targeted therapies.
 MEK inhibitors, for example, started out with small studies of fewer than 50 people, and now they’re in large clinical trials involving hundreds of patients.

 We’re also looking at whether we might be able to treat low-grade serous ovarian cancer using hormones — like letrozole and tamoxifen — that have been used for ages to treat breast cancer.
 They’re in pill form, so they’re easy to take, and they have pretty limited side effects, too.

-What’s the outlook for women with recurring uterine cancer?
+What’s the outlook for women with recurrent uterine cancer?

 Any new developments in fallopian tube cancer treatment?

-Fallopian tube cancer usually gets lumped in with ovarian and peritoneal cancers, so most clinical trials include all three of those diseases.
+Fallopian tube cancer typically gets lumped in with ovarian and peritoneal cancers, so most clinical trials include all three of those diseases.
 The most common type of fallopian tube cancer is high-grade serous.
-PARP inhibitors and bevacizumab are some of the most exciting treatments being looked at.
+PARP inhibitors and bevacizumab are some of the most exciting treatments being looked at for this disease.